← Back to blog

 1. Center (hara) — source of stability and decision

-5. Kuzushi (崩し) — controlled off-balancing
+5. Kuzushi (崩し) — real removal of stability

 Why all five must exist together